Developing an MVP

 You thought you’d never get there.
 It’s time to launch!

 In simplest terms, deployment is the process that makes your application and its components available to end users.
-It involves transitioning all the backend source code to production servers, getting the app source code ready to submit to the Apple app store or the Google Play store and going through their respective review processes.
+It involves transitioning all the backend source code to production servers, getting the app source code ready to submit to the Apple App Store or the Google Play Store and going through their respective review processes.

 Maintenance happens once an app has been deployed and is live in the store.
 Much like anything, once your product is in use, it needs to be maintained for optimal use and user retention.
-As you contain to grow your user base and technology evolves, upkeep of the products needs to happen to make sure all of the code is up to date with the latest operating systems and your servers are ready to scale with your growing user base.
+As you continue to grow your user base and technology evolves, upkeep of the products needs to happen to make sure all of the code is up to date with the latest operating systems and your servers are ready to scale with your growing user base.

 Maintenance efforts post-launch vary based on objectives, timelines and team bandwidth.
 For products with shorter lifecycles, it may be something you spend minimal time on.
 For longer term success maintenance will be key to retaining and growing an active user base.
 The more effort you can put towards updates and quicker deploys the better.